aksakalli/aksakalli.github.io/_posts/2016-03-01-jaccard-similarity-with-minhash.md

 $$ J(A,B) = \frac{|A \cap B|}{|A \cup B|} $$

-To demonstrate the method, lets consider a toy example where we try to measure similarity between three fruit baskets in terms of common fruit types.
+To demonstrate the method, let's consider a toy example where we try to measure similarity between three fruit baskets in terms of common fruit types.
 We see the baskets as sets with distinct fruits:

 ![Jaccard similarity of fruit boxes](/images/jaccard-sets-fruits.png)